Contrary to popular belief, very few fatal injuries result in instant death.

 , able to utter page after profound page in their dying moments.
 These are usually delivered with the calm gravitas of someone who knows the end is near.
 In contrast, Famous Last Words are brief and often poignant: the statement said by a character who hasn't quite accepted that he's dying.
 These can actually be very character-defining, to the point that they represent the very climax of that character's development

 leaving a lasting impression on the other characters and the fans.

 This is difficult to write despite being just a few words.
 Misuse it and it can come off as cheesy.
 Done perfectly and it can even garner the respect of a fan that hated the character

 .
 An affectionate subversion is that a character utters what he expects will be his Famous Last Words — but survives after all.

 Compare Sedgwick Speech

-, where a character gets killed halfway through his speech or one-liner.
+, where a character gets killed directly after his speech or one-liner, usually in an ironic fashion.
 See also "Facing the Bullets" One-Liner

 where a character says a one-liner before knowingly facing death and Dying Curse